facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 // light
 ```

-Why are we talking about that?
-Because Enumerations values are read-only properties and it could be interesting.
+Why is that interesting?
+For example because Enumerations cases are represented as constants on the enum itself and their values are read-only properties.
-It is worth to say that Enumerations are much more than that, since they are built on top of classes and objects, so they can have costants, but methods too, they can implement interfaces and so on.
+It is worth to say that Enumerations are much more than that, since they are built on top of classes and objects, so they can have their own costants and methods too, as also can implement interfaces.
-It means that it will be possible writing something like that
+So maybe, coming back to what you were looking for at the very beginning, something like the following code does the trick

 ```php
 <?php